Wednesday, December 31, 2025

 In the next few years we would form a kind of comedy group, starting with taped skits in the manner of That Was the Week That Was, Beyond the Fringe, Steve Allen and Stan Freberg, then adding music and performance.
 The folk music boom dominated our senior year, and we became a Kingston-like trio, complete with matching striped shirts: the Crosscurrents.

-When I got home on vacations, the Crosscurrents would put these songs together, along with songs that all three of us wrote on our own.
+When I got home on vacations, the Crosscurrents would work out how to do these songs together, along with songs that each of us wrote on our own.
 We soon discovered the magic of the Beatles together, returning from a double bill of Help! and A Hard Day’s Night to learn and instantly sing the songs in Clayton’s basement.
 Our own songs changed as well.

 I’m writing about this in some small detail because I know now, as I sort of did then, that communicating through the making of music, through the sharing and shaping and indeed the creating of our songs, made these friendships unique in ways I can’t explain, except to say that there were many intuited levels of what we shared.